KumoriNya/dda/README.md

 Definition 2.9: If a d-dimensional normal random vector takes values only in a subspace of dimension smaller than d, it is **degenerate**.
 If it takes values in all of $\R^d$, it is called non-degenerate.

-Theorem 2.7: A multivariate normal random vector is non-degenerate iff its covariance matrix is poeitive definite.
+Theorem 2.7: A multivariate normal random vector is non-degenerate iff its covariance matrix is positive definite.

 * A non-negative definite matrix has an inverse (i.e. the matrix is non-singular) iff it is positive definite, which has a positve determinant.